fasterize/HowSlow/README.md

 }
 ```

-If you need them in the Service Worker's scope, here they are:
+If you need them in the Service Worker's scope, they are available in the same way:

 ```js
 howslow.getBandwidth()